FAQ

 If what you need isn’t currently offered, contact us!
 We’re engineers, innovators and problem solvers obsessed with customer satisfaction.
 We can likely develop a solution.

 The transmitter is powered via standard AC power from a wall outlet – with support for both 110V and 220V 50Hz/60Hz power systems.
-DC versions are also available.
+48V DC powered versions are also available.
 Contact us for more information.

 Our system can transfer power through plastic, most wood, and most other non-conductive materials.
 While our system can transfer through these materials, there is a range of material thickness where wireless power will be most optimal.
 Wireless power systems in general, cannot transfer power through metal or other conductive materials such as carbon fiber.